 Should I have a D&C or wait for a natural miscarriage?

 This is a decision only you can make for yourself.
 Most doctors do not recommend a D&C for an early pregnancy loss.
 It is believed that a woman’s body is capable of passing tissue on its own and there is no need for an invasive surgical procedure with a risk of complications.

 A D&C would, however, be beneficial if you were planning on having a pathologist examine the tissues to determine a reason for the miscarriage.
 Some women feel a D&C procedure helps with closure, mentally and physically.
 Others feel like a D&C is an invasive procedure that can make the loss more traumatic.

 How can a blighted ovum be prevented?

-Unfortunately, in most cases a blighted ovum cannot be prevented.
-Some couples will seek out genetic testing if multiple early pregnancy loss occurs.
-A blighted ovum is often a one time occurrence, and rarely will a woman experience more than one.
+Unfortunately, in most cases, a blighted ovum cannot be prevented.
+Some couples will seek out genetic testing if multiple early pregnancy losses occur.
+A blighted ovum is often a one-time occurrence, and rarely will a woman experience more than one.
 Most doctors recommend couples wait at least 1-3 regular menstrual cycles before trying to conceive again after any type of miscarriage.

 Compiled using information from the following sources:

 Current Obstetric & Gynecologic Diagnosis & Treatment-Ninth Ed.
 DeCherney, Alan H., et al, Ch.
 14.